Closed-form estimation and inference for panels with attrition and refreshment samples: Monte Carlo simulation

 \section{Monte Carlo simulation}

 In this section, we illustrate the performance of our two-step estimator and the associated bootstrap confidence intervals in simulations.
 We abstract away from both conditioning on the covariates and nonlinear moments, as in the examples above, and employ two simple data-generating processes (DGPs), one with discrete variables and one with continuous variables.
-Both DGPs employ the logit link function $G(x) = (1+e^{-x})^{-1}$ for the conditional selection probability.
+Both DGPs employ the logit link function $G(x) = (1+e^{-x})^{-1}$ for the conditional selection probability.\footnote{We explore the sensitivity of our methodology to misspecification of the link function in \Cref{sec:misspec}.}

 \textbf{Discrete data}

 Our first DGP is a discrete Markov process with scalar outcomes.
 We posit that $Z_1$ has the uniform distribution over $\{1,\dots,m\}$, where $m \in \{5,10,20\}$, and $Z_2$ is determined from $Z_1$ given a transition matrix with positive elements.
 The attrition functions are